ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/genealogy.md

 2. *Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene*, Compiled by Charles J. Werner, Mainly From Records Left By Benjamin F. Thompson, Historian of Long Island, Logan Utah FamilySearch Library, familysearch.org.
 This genealogy is dated 1919.

-3. *A Documentary History of the Family of Mills : descended from George Mills of Hempstead and Jamaica* (ancestry.com.
-North America, Family Histories, 1500-1500 [database on-line].
-Provo, UT, USA: Ancestry.com Operations, Inc., 2016.)
+3. *A Documentary History of the Family of Mills : descended from George Mills of Hempstead and Jamaica*, familysearch.org.
 This genealogy is dated 01 May 1939 and appears to use #2 above as a source.
 "With notes on the Miller and Hawkins families compiled for Frances Paton Mills (Mrs. Robert B. Carnahan, Jr.) of New York City."

 {{% fig  "genealogy/Genealogies-of-Long-Island-Families-p109" "800" /%}}